-More than three decades on, ICI Mutual continues to be an established, trusted presence and the top provider of professional liability insurance for the mutual fund industry.
+As an industry mutual insurer, ICI Mutual is dedicated solely to serving the insurance and risk management needs of funds, fund directors and officers, and fund advisers, providing them with an expert and reliable long-term alternative to the uncertainties and cyclicality to which commercial insurance markets have historically been subject.
+More than three decades on, ICI Mutual continues to be an established, trusted presence and the top provider of professional liability insurance for the fund industry.
 ICI Mutual seeks to provide insurance capacity and to ensure relative stability of premium rates and policy terms through all stages of the insurance market cycle, to craft sustainable insurance coverages tailored to address existing, new, and emerging risks faced by fund groups, to address and resolve insurance claims promptly and fairly, and to provide the fund industry with focused risk management, loss prevention, and insurance-related services and assistance.
-As an insurance company owned and governed by its memberinsured fund groups, ICI Mutual's interests are fully aligned with the interests of its member-insureds.
+As an insurance con As an insurance company owned and governed by its member-insured fund groups, ICI Mutual's interests are fully aligned with the interests of its member-insureds.